dutangc/CASdatasets/README.md

 This package cannot be hosted on CRAN because the installed size is 211.3Mb.

+We strongly encourage users to visit the [R project website](https://www.r-project.org/) and take a look at the CRAN task view on [Actuarial science](https://CRAN.R-project.org/view=ActuarialScience) proposed by Dutang & Goulet (2024).

 ## Install

 Please make sure that [xts](https://CRAN.R-project.org/package=xts), [zoo](https://CRAN.R-project.org/package=zoo) packages are installed.